Protecting Your Marriage

 Against the Impact of Grief

-A lot of things can occur in a marriage and affect its overall strength and balance.
-While financial issues, responsibilities, trust, and caring for one another may be primary concerns, even the healthiest relationships can struggle because of grief.
-Whether it is the death of a child, family member, a close friend, or a pet, loss and grief can have a huge impact on a marriage.
+A lot of things can occur in a marriage that affect its overall strength and balance.
+While financial issues, responsibilities, trust, and caring for one another may be primary concerns, even the healthiest relationships can struggle because of grief and loss.
+Whether it is the death of a child, family member, a close friend, or a pet, grief can have a huge impact on your relationship.

 Grieving in Marriage